CYCLIST

 Icon of person Toms Skujiņš

 Toms Skujiņš (born 15 June 1991) is a Latvian professional road racing cyclist, who rides for UCI WorldTeam Lidl–Trek.
 Two-time Latvian champion in group and four-time individual race.
-He has competed in the multi-day cycle race Tour de France five times.
+He has competed in the multi-day cycle race Tour de France seven times.
 Read more on Wikipedia

 Memorability Metrics